 Comparison of Candida Auris PCR detecting methods

-The first Dutch study compared the performance of three commercial and two in-house developed real-time PCR assays for detecting Candida auris.
-The analysis focused on the assays’ sensitivity, specificity, limit of detection, and clinical effectiveness in identifying C. auris colonization.
 By testing C. auris strains alongside related yeast species, dermatophytes, and clinical and environmental samples, the researchers discovered that the two laboratory-developed assays exhibited the highest analytical sensitivity, followed by the three commercial ones.
 No false positives were found in the negative controls of any assay.
-The findings highlight the variability in performance among available PCR assays for C. auris detection: these significant differences in sensitivity suggest the need for international reference standards and proficiency panels to ensure consistent and reliable assay performance across laboratories.

-The second study, published by Nature Communications, evaluated the effectiveness of DNA methylation profiles analysis in non-invasive samples for detecting breast cancer.
-The researchers analyzed non-tumor DNA methylation in over 1000 samples from cervical, buccal, and blood sources, taken from breast cancer cases and controls.
 They found that cervical samples had the highest number of differentially methylated sites, followed by buccal samples, while no significant sites were identified in blood.
-Using these DNA methylation profiles, the team developed classifiers specific to each sample type and revealed that both buccal and cervical DNA methylation changes associated with breast cancer could distinguish between cases and controls.
+Using these methylation profiles, the team developed sample-type-specific classifiers, showing that both buccal and cervical DNA methylation changes associated with breast cancer could distinguish cases from controls.

 Saliva self-collection and malaria detection in children